flamelily-bluescsi/bluescsi/alicia1200.md

 {% include carousel1.html %}
 <br>

 Alicia 1200 is an re-created Amiga A1200 mainboard which is Mini-ITX sized.
-More info about Denise can be found <a href="https://www.enterlogic.se/?page_id=607" target="_blank">here</a>.
+More info about Alicia can be found <a href="https://www.enterlogic.se/?page_id=607" target="_blank">here</a>.

 Included in the Kit:<br>
 1 x Alicia 1200 PCB (Mini-ITX)<br>